 In 1995, then-President Alberto Fujimori met with Peruvian feminists at the UN Women’s Conference in Beijing and announced he would liberalize Peru’s strict laws on contraception by allowing women to have their tubes tied without getting their husbands’ permission.

 For Peruvian feminists, who had been fighting for more reproductive rights against powerful opposition from the Catholic Church and Opus Dei, this was a victory.
 They had no idea that the Fujimori government would use the new law to forcibly sterilize three hundred thousand indigenous women in the Andes between 1995–2000.

 The Quipu Project can only partially be described as an interactive documentary.
-More so, it is a kind of sprawling communication network that wraps film, the internet, code and imagery together with phones and on-the-ground outreach and activism.
-The Quipu Project shines a light into the lives and experiences of so many impacted by a five-year campaign to forcibly sterilize three hundred thousand indigenous women in Peru during the 1990’s.
+It is a kind of sprawling communication network that wraps film, the internet, code and imagery together with cell phones and on-the-ground outreach and activism.
+The Quipu Project shines a light into the lives and experiences of so many impacted by a five-year campaign to forcibly sterilize three hundred thousand indigenous women in Peru during the 1990s.

-We’ve wanted to work with Ros, and Maria, and Seba, and Ewan on the Quipu Project ever since they presented it at the documentary film festivals in Barcelona and Sheffield.
+We’ve wanted to work with Ros, Maria, Seba and Ewan on the Quipu Project ever since they presented it at documentary film festivals in Barcelona and Sheffield.
 And now that we have, nothing could make us prouder and happier to be a part of the journey.

-The Quipu Project is premiering at the 2015 edition of the IDFA Doclab, as part of their Seamless Reality exhibition.
+The Quipu Project premiered at the 2015 edition of the IDFA Doclab, as part of their Seamless Reality exhibition.